 Translation Convention: For convenience's sake, everyone in this ancient world of mythology speaks perfect English.

-Trapped in Another World: Jason has lived in our world his entire life, and is now in Atlantis brought by unknown means.
-Although if we take the soothsayer's words at face value, it is possible he may have been born in Atlantis.
+Trapped in Another World: Jason has lived in our world his entire life, and is now in Atlantis, brought by unknown means.
+Although, according to the Oracle, he was born in Atlantis.

 Vagueness Is Coming: The soothsayer gives some very vague and cryptic warnings of doom and oncoming evil.